google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/japanese_typography_basics/content.md

 </figure>

-_Katakana_, on the other hand, was developed in a different way.
-It is an alternative form of _Hiragana_, and in modern times it’s often used to write foreign words.
+_Katakana,_ on the other hand, was developed in a different way.
+It is an alternative form of _Hiragana,_ and in modern times it’s often used to write foreign words.
 Katakana is also a simpler form of Kanji, but the difference from Hiragana is that while Hiragana simplifies the whole Kanji, Katakana takes only a part of Kanji and makes it into a new character.

 Katakana was created by monks; they needed an easier and less packed form of letters for their scriptures to write _Ruby_ next to Kanji.